dragon-fire-fly/cluedo/README.md

 - Scorecard

 The code for each class is discussed below:
 <details>
 <summary> Click to expand and view the Gameboard class code:
 </summary>

 - **__ init __()**
-The Gameboard init method initializes the room dictionary (as room: (x, x)) and the current player location (as a [x, x] list).
+The Gameboard init method initializes the room dictionary (as room: (x, y)) and the current player location (as a [x, y] list).
 ![init method](documentation/features/code_features/oop/gameboard_class/init.png)
 - **update_player_location()**
-This method receives a new location (as [x, x] list) and updates the current location stored within the Gameboard class.
+This method receives a new location (as [x, y] list) and updates the current location stored within the Gameboard class.
 ![update player location method](documentation/features/code_features/oop/gameboard_class/update_player_location.png)
 - **current_player_location()**
 This method simply returns the current location stored within the Gameboard class.
 ![current player location method](documentation/features/code_features/oop/gameboard_class/current_player_location.png)
 - **calculate_distance()**
-This method takes the co-ordinates of two points (either as a [x, x] list or an (x, x) tuple) and calculates and returns the total distance between the two points as an int.
-The calculation adds all the spaces on the x and y axis as players are not allowed to move diagonally in Pyclue.
+This method takes the co-ordinates of two points (either as a [x, y] list or an (x, y) tuple) and calculates and returns the total distance between the two points as an int.
+The calculation adds all the spaces on the x and y axis as players are not allowed to move diagonally in PyClue.
 ![calculate distance method](documentation/features/code_features/oop/gameboard_class/calculate_distance.png)
 - **room_distances()**
 This method starts with a dictionary of the rooms and a default value of 0 spaces for each room.
-The method then updates the distance (dictionary value)by calling the calculate_distance() method for each room in the dictionary and returns it.
+The method then updates the distance (dictionary value) by calling the calculate_distance() method for each room in the dictionary and returns it.
 ![room distances method](documentation/features/code_features/oop/gameboard_class/room_distances.png)
 - **which_room()**
 This method evaluates whether the co-ordinates of the player's current location matches the co-ordinates of any room in the room dictionary.
-If so,. it returns the name of the room.
+If so, it returns the name of the room.
 Otherwise, returns "hallway".
 ![which room method](documentation/features/code_features/oop/gameboard_class/which_room.png)
 - **choose_room()**
 This method calls the room_distances() method and the check_for_secret_passageways() method and displays the rooms with their corresponding distances to the user and prompts for a choice.
 The choice is validated with the number_input_validation() function and the desired room and updated room_distances library are returned.